-We wish to offer our customers services.
-This means we have to keep our infrastructures under strict control in order to review, extend and maintain efficient networks and systems.
-We need to optimise our company processes to ensure we provide our customers and all the residents we serve with constant, prompt assistance.
+We aim to offer our customers high quality services.
+For us, this implies the need to both keep our infrastructures under strict control, in terms of reviewing, extending and maintaining efficient networks and systems and optimise our business processes so as to ensure that our customers and all the residents we serve are provided with continuous and timely assistance.

 Data as at 31 December 2018

-Our efforts to become digitalised have significantly improved our customer care, which focuses increasingly on providing smooth, top quality operations and on solving problems promptly and consistently.
-Our progress can be seen in the trend of the toll-free calls and in the results of the customer satisfaction surveys;
+The drive towards digitalisation has significantly improved our customer care, which is increasingly based on operational excellence with a view to providing quality, timeliness and consistency in solving problems.
+The progress achieved can be seen in the trend of the toll-free calls and in the results of customer satisfaction surveys.

 More specifically, in 2018, Acea8cento helped to:

-In 2018, the total number of calls to the Acea toll-free numbers decreased by over 24 percentage points compared to the previous year and recorded a global service - given by the ratio between responses and total number of calls received - of 93% (+3% compared to 2017).
+In 2018, the total number of calls to the Acea toll-free numbers decreased by over 24 percentage points compared to the previous year and recorded a global level of service - based on the ratio between responses and total number of calls received - of 93% (+3% compared to 2017).

-A general drop in the number of calls was recorded in all sectors, except for electrical faults (Areti) which basically remained stable for the private network.
+A general drop in the number of calls was recorded in all sectors, except for the electrical faults reported (Areti) which for the private network basically remained stable.

-For many years we have carried out regular surveys in collaboration with specialised institutes to measure customer and residents’ satisfaction for the services provided for electricity, water and public lighting.
+For many years we have carried out regular surveys in collaboration with specialised institutes to measure customer and residents’ satisfaction with regard to the services provided for electricity, water and public lighting.

-As in previous years, 2018 saw two six-monthly surveys which gave the results on the right.
+As in previous years, two six-monthly surveys were carried out in 2018, giving the results indicated below.